Goldfish crackers launches two new flavors

 Goldfish is the latest brand trying to capitalize on the buzz around plant-based foods.

-Campbell, which owns the snack brand, is launching a line of veggie Goldfish crackers in two flavors: sweet carrot and cheesy tomato.
-They’ll be sold at select grocery stores, including Kroger, Walmart and Publix, starting on January 1 and will be available nationally in March at a suggested retail price of $2.49 per package.
+Campbell, which owns the popular snack brand, is launching a line of veggie Goldfish crackers in two flavors: sweet carrot and cheesy tomato.
+They’ll be sold at select grocery stores, including Kroger and Publix, starting in January and will be available nationally and at Walmart in the spring at a suggested retail price of $2.49 per package.

 When you think of plant-based food products, you may think of alternatives to animal products, like the Impossible and Beyond burgers, or oat milk.
 But Kaylee Gill, a research chef for Campbell’s snack division, is seeing an interest in vegetables more broadly.

-Note: Update: This story has been updated to reflect new information provided by Campbell about the availability of its veggie Goldfish crackers.